raleel/cfi-srd-pt/Appendix_A_Monsters_And_Treasures.md

 #### Aquatic

-The creature breathes water rather than air, generally possessing gills or a skin capable of absorbing dissolved air directly.
+The creature breathes water rather than air, generally possesCanto gills or a skin capable of absorbing dissolved air directly.
 If taken out of water and their breathing organs allowed to dry out, they begin to suffocate after their CON in minutes if remaining passive or half that time if moving or fighting.

 #### Blood Sense